Skip to content

 Key features:

-• 100% schema compliance - No exceptions
+• 100% schema compliance - No exceptions, guaranteed structure

-• Validation - Required fields always present
+• Validation - Required fields always present, no missing data

-• Predictable - Same structure every time
+• Predictable - Same structure every time, perfect for automation

 Use when:

-• Type safety is critical
+• Type safety is critical for your application

-• API responses
+• Production API responses requiring consistency

 JSON Schema